xuruomeng/client-project-revenue-analysis/README.md

 ### SQL
 - `sql/01_exploration.sql`
-  First look at the tables
+  Initial exploration of the tables

 - `sql/02_client_revenue_analysis.sql`
   Revenue and hours analysis by client